 What if I could embrace the cold?
 What if peace and happiness could be achieved in more places than just what I think of as the “ideal” – underneath a palm tree on a beach?
-If “ideal” dwells where the mind wanders, I’ve decided to make the first part of this year, kicked off from our 21 Days to Reset commitment*, all about finding something to love each and every day about where I am, not about what’s to come.
+If “ideal” dwells where the mind wanders, I’ve decided to make the first part of this year, kicking off with 7 Days of Personal Devotion, all about finding something to love each and every day about where I am, not about what’s to come.

 We arrived to Durango, Colorado to visit friends for a week on our way towards Utah, and Day One we suited up in our bibs and helmets for a day on the slopes.
 “Here we go,” I thought.
 But as soon as my mind started to get carried away with worry, fear, and doubt, I reminded myself that I could choose to listen to something else: my awareness, my consciousness, my brain, my attention were all options that could allow the mind chatter to take a back seat.